 - The submission has not been previously published, nor has it been before another journal for consideration (or an explanation has been provided in Comments to the Editor). - The submission file is in Microsoft Word, or a WordPerfect document file format. - All references have been checked to see that they comply with the requirements (see guidelines above).
-Where available, URLs for the references have been provided and DOI numbers have been given for each reference. - The text is 1.5 spaced; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed on separate pages with their place in the text clearly indicated. - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is to be found under the tab "About the Journal" or under the tab Guide to submitting an article. - The instructions for Ensuring a Blind Review have been followed.
+Where available, URLs for the references have been provided. - The text is 1.5 spaced; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed on separate pages with their place in the text clearly indicated. - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is to be found under the tab "About the Journal" or under the tab Guide to submitting an article. - The instructions for Ensuring a Blind Review have been followed.
 (See below). - A colleague has read the article to provide objective peer input, inconsistencies, spelling and grammar in addition to running a spell-check with English, South Africa as the default setting.
-Authors for whom English is a second language should have their article edited by a professional English-language editor

-- or editing service.
+Authors for whom English is a second language should have their article edited by a professional English-language editor or editing service.
 During the review process, articles may be returned to the author to arrange such a service, if improvements to language and clarity are required. - Multiple Choice Questions (MCQs) are attached in the supplementary file section of the article submission.
 In addition it is advisable to email these to the editor at sajot@mweb.co.za.
-NB The article will not be sent for review until these have been received or sajot@mweb.co.za.
-NB The article will not be sent for review until these have been received or posted on the web site. - The details of all the authors have been included in the Step III - Entering the submissions metadata and includes the following: - Full names and all qualifications of ALL the authors and where these were obtained e.g. BSc OT (Wits), MSc (UP). - Place of employment which includes the city name and the country. - Contact details of all authors including email address, phone number and address. - The details of the contribution of each named author to the research and publication process must be provided in a supplementary file. - The orcid number of each author is included in the relevant space. - Ethical approval for the study has been sought and explained in the article and an approval number is given. - The title of the article is on the article submission - The abstract has been included in the submission as well as in the Submission metadata section. - The article has undergone a plagiarism check such 'Cross Ref or 'Turn-it-in'.
-This is important and the report on the article must be attached in the supplementary file section. - Permission has been obtained from the co-authors to publish the article and to use their names. - The contribution that each author made to the research process has been described and provided on a separate document to be uploaded as a supplementary file.
-This is a requirement of SciELO. - The relevant acknowledgements have been provided. - As a special request the author is asked to provide the names, place of work, and email contact details of two people who they believe have the skills and expertise to review the article.
+The article will not be sent for review until these have been received. - The details of all the authors have been included in the Step III - Entering the submissions metadata and includes the following: - Full names and all qualifications of all authors and where these were obtained e.g. BSc OT (Wits), MSc (UP). - Place of employment. - Contact details of all authors including email address, phone number and address. - Please attach a document which provides the details of the contribution of each named author to the research, in the supplementary file section if the submission. - Ethical approval for the study has been sought and explained in the article and an approval number is given. - The title of the article is on the article submission. - The abstract has been included in the submission as well as in the Submission metadata section. - The article has undergone a plagiarism check such 'Cross Ref or 'Turn-it-in'.
+This is important and the report on the article should be attached in the supplementary file section. - Permission has been obtained from the co-authors to publish the article and to use their names. - The relevant acknowledgements have been provided.
+As a special request the author is asked to provide the names, place of work, and email contact details of two people who they believe have the skills and expertise to review the article.
 These should be provided in the supplementary file section of the submission and may be either local or international expert clinicians or researchers in the field of the research.
 These persons may or may not be invited to review the article but the names will help SAJOT to identify suitable reviewers to add to the reviewer list.